aerizostudios/martify-site-4ec0a/content/pages/index.md

   title: Martify - Build your online store
   description: >-
     An online store with all the tools you need to build, manage, and grow your business.
-Grow your Ecommerce by taking it online with Yelo.
+Grow your Ecommerce by taking it online with Martify.
   extra:
     - name: 'og:type'
       value: website